 Crypto.com starts competing more and more with Binance.
 BNB and CRO are probably two tokens with the most use cases.
 At the time of writing the article, the BNB market cap is approximately 5x higher than the CRO market cap.
 However, Binance has also at least five times more customers than Crypto.com

 This article has been updated at a time when CRO price has grown hundreds of percent in less than a month.
 Cronos MainNet and huge marketing investments have already pushed CRO into the top 15 rankings.

 It is also much easier to invest in CRO tokens nowadays.
 If you just want to speculate on its price, you don’t need to download the Crypto.com app.
 CRO can now even be found at Coinbase.

 The easiest way to buy CRO tokens is via Crypto.com mobile app.
 You can make a bank wire deposit and buy CRO with fiat.
 There are also other options, but not many.
 It’s quite typical that exchanges don’t usually list native tokens of other crypto exchanges.

-If you just want to speculate on the CRO price without downloading the app, you can buy CRO tokens from Bittrex.
-That is an old and reliable exchange in the market.
+If you just want to speculate on the CRO price without downloading the app, you can buy CRO from Coinbase.
+This is also a good exchange for beginners.

 If you download the Crypto.com app and become an active user, make sure you follow @Cryptocom on Twitter.
 This way you’ll never miss a campaign or an announcement.
 The official website is Crypto.com and the Reddit page can be found at reddit.com/r/Crypto_com/.